-GHC is also considering the possibility of partnering with our in-state peers to exchange data with out-of-state peers.
-If some or all of the 6 WA colleges (Big Bend, Centralia, Grays Harbor College, Lower Columbia, Peninsula, and Walla Walla) can come to an agreement, and collectively identify 3-to-5 out of state colleges that would serve as peers, the idea is that we could pool our data and offer it to the out-of-state colleges in exchange for their data, to mutually provide good data for all parties.
+GHC is also considering the possibility of partnering with in-state peers to exchange data with out-of-state peers.
+If some or all of the 6 WA colleges-Big Bend, Centralia, Grays Harbor, Lower Columbia, Peninsula, and Walla Walla-can come to an agreement, and collectively identify 3-to-5 out of state colleges that would serve as peers for the group, the colleges could pool data and offer it to the out-of-state colleges in exchange for their data, to mutually provide relevant peer comparison data for all parties.